Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Introduction top

-It works on every film and digital Leica M made, from the film Leica M3 of 1954 though today's M7 and digital half frame M8.2.
+It works on every film and digital LEICA M made, from the film LEICA M3 of 1954 through today's M7 and digital LEICA M9-P, M240 and M10.

 The reasons I bought this lens new are simple: